 Opening a restaurant is not for the faint of heart, and it’s safe to say that Jordan Thomas had a more challenging route than most.
-Thomas, owner and chef of The Twisted Tomato in Delray Beach, Florida, is blind.
+Thomas, owner and chef of Dino’s Subs and Twisted Tomato in Fort Lauderdale, Florida, is blind.

-Ten years ago, Thomas was newly married and living in Northeastern Pennsylvania when he started getting headaches.
+Eleven years ago, Thomas, then a firefighter, was newly married and living in Northeastern Pennsylvania when he started getting headaches.
 As the headaches progressed, his vision started fading in and out.
 Finally, he finally lost his vision altogether.
-It turned out Thomas was suffering from a Non-Hodgkin lymphoma-induced tumor that had crushed his optic nerve and took his sight.
+It turned out Thomas was suffering from a Non-Hodgkin lymphoma-induced tumor that had crushed his optic nerve and took away his sight at the age of 27.

 Related: Old Forge-style pizza is a cut above the rest

 “I’ll never forget it.
 Just one day, I just kind of had my breaking point,” Thomas told WPTV.
 “And I told my wife, I said, ‘We’re going.’”
-The couple packed up their lives and moved to Delray Beach, about an hour north of Miami.
+The couple packed up their lives and moved to Delray Beach, Florida.
 In spring 2023, the couple opened Twisted Tomato, an Old Forge-style pizzeria that is a testament to the Thomases’ hard work.
+He has since closed that shop and relocated to Fort Lauderdale.

 For those unfamiliar with the style, Old Forge pizza is said to have originated in the 1920’s at Ghigiarelli’s, outside of Scranton, in the coal-mining region of Pennsylvania.
 The pies are called “trays,” while a slice is referred to as a “cut.”
 Old Forge has two distinct types of pizza: red and white.
 The red variety is a rectangular pizza with a bread-like crust, a slightly sweet sauce and cheese cooked in a metal sheet, whereas the Double Crust White version is quite different: It’s a sauceless pizza, with both a top and bottom layer of crust.
 Sandwiched in the middle are the toppings—it is, effectively, a stuffed pizza without sauce.

-The unique style of pizza has proven popular in Delray Beach.
+The unique style of pizza has proven popular in Fort Lauderdale.
 After a WPTV spot featuring Thomas’s story went viral, the Twisted Tomato saw a windfall of business.
 Suddenly, folks were calling from as far away as Texas to try a pie.
-The Twisted Tomato is now shipping online orders of its pies to all 50 states.
-Orders are sent with dry ice to ensure safe travel.

 This photo shows a tray of Old Forge-style pizza topped with a great deal of cheese.